Many Twitter Users Rarely Tweet [STUDY]

-Brian Honigman is the Digital Marketing Executive at Marc Ecko Enterprises.
+Brian Honigman is a freelance writer, content marketer and social media consultant focused on strengthening relationships with brands, startups and their customers.
 He is also an active contributor to a number of digital marketing publications like the Huffington Post, Mashable, Social Media Examiner, Business Insider and others.
-Follow him on Twitter at @BrianHonigman and on Google+.
+Follow him on Twitter at @BrianHonigman and on See complete profile

 Other Posts by Brian Honigman